-We evaluated the design and relevant aspects of the system of internal control and in particular the fraud risk assessment.
+We evaluated the design and relevant aspects of the system of internal control and in particular the fraud risk assessment, as well as the REN SGPS code of conduct, whistle blower procedures and incident registration.
 We evaluated the design and the implementation of internal controls designed to mitigate fraud risks.